 Remember to follow your state’s requirements to create a B-Corporation, and to learn more go to BenefitCorp.net.

-Low-Profit Limited Liability Company (L3C)
+What is a Low-Profit Limited Liability Company (L3C)

 L3Cs are used in nine states when an organization is focused on the greater good, but they may also earn a profit.
 These companies normally do not qualify for Non-Profit status, but they might be able to if all owners are Non-Profits and the business is within their core functions.
 If it doesn’t, then it will have taxable earnings.